List of circulating currencies: Criteria for inclusion

 A currency is a kind of money and medium of exchange.
 Currency includes paper, cotton, or polymer banknotes and metal coins.
 States generally have a monopoly on the issuing of currency, although some states share currencies with other states.
 For the purposes of this list, only currencies that are legal tender, including those used in actual commerce or issued for commemorative purposes, are considered "circulating currencies".
 This includes fractional units that have no physical form but are recognized by the issuing state, such as the United States mill, (Note: One cent equals ten mills.) the Egyptian millieme, (Note: One piastre equals ten milliemes.) and the Japanese rin.
 (Note: One sen equals ten rin.)

 Currencies used by non-state entities, like the Sovereign Military Order of Malta, scrips used by private entities, and other private, virtual, and alternative currencies are not included on this list.

-Dependencies and unrecognized states are listed here only if another currency is used on their territory that is different from the one of the state that administers them or has jurisdiction over them.
+Dependencies and unrecognized states are listed here only if another currency is used on their territory that is different from that of the state that administers them or has jurisdiction over them.